 An Inmate May Attack a Sentence or Judgment under Section 2255

-When a prisoner has exhausted his or her right to appeal, a collateral attack on the sentence or conviction can be made under Section 2255 of the United States Code.
-This can be a powerful tool when seeking the release of a federal inmate.
+When prisoners have exhausted their right to appeal, they can collaterally attack the sentence or conviction using Section 2255 of the United States Code.

-A motion under Section 2255 can be used by a federal defendant who is “in custody” to attack his or her conviction or sentence.
+A motion under Section 2255 can be used by a federal defendant who is “in custody” to attack their conviction or sentence.
 This type of motion is commonly referred to as a “collateral” attack because it is not an appeal to a higher court.
-A 2255 Motion is filed with the trial judge.
+A 2255 Motion in federal court is filed with the trial judge.
 It can only be filed after all rights to appeal have been exercised or exhausted.
 In other words, a Section 2255 claim is brought separately from any direct post-conviction motions or appeals.

 “In Custody” is Not What You May Think

-For a federal defendant to be considered “in custody” so that he or she has standing to file a motion under Section 2255, he or she must either be in prison, jail, or otherwise have his or her freedom under some form of restraint as part of a federal sentence.
+For a federal defendant to be considered “in custody,” they must either be in jail or prison or otherwise have their freedom under some form of restraint as part of a federal sentence.
 Examples of “restraint,” other than imprisonment that would qualify as “custody,” include probation, parole, supervised release, and being released on bail.
-A defendant must meet the “custody” requirement at the time he or she files a 2255 Motion.
+A defendant must meet the “custody” requirement when filing a 2255 Motion.
 If the defendant is released from custody following the filing of the motion, the motion is still valid and can proceed to court.

 Egregious Error in Violation of Due Process

-To succeed on a 2255 Motion, the petitioner must demonstrate that his or her due process rights were violated because of an egregious error resulting in a miscarriage of justice.
+To succeed on a 2255 Motion in Federal Court, the petitioner must demonstrate that an egregious error violated their due process resulting in a miscarriage of justice.
 In other words, there must be

 (1) an error of constitutional magnitude,